…in which we tramp through baffling bog and mire then banish damp with a log fire.

 God’s Bridge is an odd bridge indeed.
 We thought the river must have dried up but in fact as an elderly local in a boilersuit kindly explained it runs permanently underground, having sunk into the limestone as in the dry valley above Malham.
 There were more of the pretty pansies here, as on Fountains Fell.
 I assume these are Mountain Pansy Viola lutea as they occur in patches of plain yellow then elsewhere patches of pale violet-blue.

 What kind of crazy architect specified that fluorescent lighting should be installed in a pedestrian tunnel under the A66 in the middle of nowhere?
 Needless to say, it no longer works.
-The speed and momentum of the huge trucks is terrifying after the peace and simplicity of the moors, simple at least as they appear to creatures that merely cross them as a brief recreation, rather than wresting a year-round living from them.
+The speed and momentum of the huge trucks thundering along the road is terrifying after the peace and simplicity of the moors, simple at least as they appear to creatures that merely cross them as a brief recreation, rather than having to wrest a year-round living from them.

 With some coal so soggy it had actually gone mouldy we dried the lovely little place out while enjoying hot showers and multiple mugs of tea.
 Chris cooked and served us what may have been the last of the famous Clove Lodge chillis, his signature dish that will badly be missed by many Wayfarers.
-The many tributes in the visitors’ book were a testament to the contribution this peaceful place and its kindly owners have made over years to the life and viability of The Pennine Way.
-We sat in the evening sun with the two friendly dogs as they gloomily but still alertly watched the moors, waiting for their Mum to come home.
+The many tributes in the visitors’ book were a testament to the contribution this peaceful place and its kindly owners have made over many years to the life and viability of The Pennine Way.
+We sat in the evening sun with the two friendly dogs as gloomily, but still alertly, they watched the moors, waiting for their Mum to come home.